JulyOT/JulyOT/docs/blog/2022-07-15-nanoframework-networking-azure.md

 ## Conclusion

-In this (long) article, we managed to convince you that you have **all** what you need to connect your MCU using .NET nanoFramework to almost anything!
+In this (long) article, we hope to have managed to demonstrate that you have **all** what you need to connect your MCU using .NET nanoFramework to almost anything!
 As a recap, here are the repositories related to networking in .NET nanoFramework:

 * [TcpClient](https://github.com/nanoframework/System.Net.Sockets.TcpClient),
 * [UdpClient](https://github.com/nanoframework/System.Net.Sockets.UdpClient),